 A Moment of Romance (1990) — February 22, 2016

 As Tears Go By told in the style of the last five minutes of All About Ah-long.
-Directed by Benny Chan, produced by Johnnie To, Ringo Lam, and Wong Jing (among others), but To claims much of the authorship credit, and he’ll return to the romance of the motorcyclist again and again throughout his career (most notably in Needing You... and Romancing in Thin Air).
+Directed by Benny Chan, produced by Johnnie To, Ringo Lam, and Wong Jing (among others).
+To claims much of the authorship credit, and he’ll return to the romance of the motorcyclist again and again throughout his career (notably in Needing You... and Romancing in Thin Air).
 Every moment is huge, every light dramatic (neon pinks and greens and the electric blue of the Hong Kong night), every explosion gorgeous, every moment of violence an anguished outburst of teenage rage.
 Andy Lau is beautiful, Jacklyn Wu is sweet.
 But she’s not Maggie Cheung and the pop songs aren’t “Take My Breath Away”.

 A Moment of Romance II (1993) – April 24, 2023